TOM MURRAY, PH.D.

 I grew-up on welfare in central Pennsylvania and came from a family that had many of the problems associated with poverty.
 In college, the first in my family to go, I found that people felt safe and comfortable talking to me about their relationships and sexual histories.
 A biology professor told me that that was a gift and that I should pursue it.
 These experiences propelled me towards this career.
 I bring all aspects of my history to create a better life for myself and those whom I serve.
 I offer this familiarity, compassion and understanding to my many clients who seek to create a better life for themselves.

-During down-time, I enjoys the arts, weight training, yoga, singing, reading, cooking and exploring my Scottish roots (and sporting my kilts).
+During down-time, I enjoy the arts, weight training, yoga, singing, reading, cooking and exploring my Scottish roots (and sporting my kilts).
 Currently, I serve as Vice President on the board of trustees for Unity in Greensboro, my spiritual home.

 I genuinely look forward to serving you.